 The most important similarity between Delta 56 and Hawaiian Airlines Flight 35 lies in the weather environment.

 At the time of the Delta 56 turbulence encounter, a convective SIGMET was in effect for the area.
+A SIGMET is a severe weather advisory concerning the safety of all aircraft that is issued by the National Weather Service.
 That SIGMET warned of thunderstorms with cloud tops above FL450 and the potential for severe turbulence.
 These are precisely the conditions pilots are trained to avoid laterally rather than fly over.

 Flight crew statements confirm that turbulence along the route was anticipated.
 The crew discussed weather conditions prior to departure and expected to deviate if necessary.
 During the climb, they experienced turbulence over the Wasatch Mountains and later observed weather buildups ahead.
 Despite this, they apparently continued toward developing convective weather, accepting a heading change they assessed would keep them above the cloud deck and clear of the worst conditions.
 That assessment proved incorrect.